Operational Data Graphics: A Visualization System for Infrastructure Teams

 Chart Primitives

-Designed 6 core chart types in Figma using TalkToFigma MCP for programmatic chart creation—which dramatically accelerated iteration.
-For each chart type, I documented when to use it, when not to use it, data structure requirements, interaction patterns, and accessibility considerations.
+I designed 6 chart types in Figma using TalkToFigma MCP for programmatic creation.
+Each includes usage guidelines, data structure requirements, interaction patterns, and accessibility considerations.

 6 chart primitives